 Microsoft Windows Server 2008 R2 SP 1

 Windows Server 2016 (x86-64)

-- Phoenix agent interacts with Volume Shadow Copy Service (VSS) to back up your data.
-To ensure successful backups from your servers, make sure that the Volume Shadow Copy Service is not disabled.
+The Hybrid Workloads agent interacts with Volume Shadow Copy Service (VSS) to perform full backups.
+Ensure that the Volume Shadow Copy Service is not disabled.

-- Druva recommends that you use the Microsoft’s native VSS provider.
-If you are using a third-party VSS provider, you must configure Phoenix agents to recognize this provider.
+Druva recommends that you use the Microsoft’s native VSS provider.
+If you are using a third-party VSS provider, you must configure Hybrid Workloads agents to recognize this provider.

 - Ensure that the SQL Writer Service on your MS-SQL servers is running.

 - Ensure that the disk space on the drive where your shadow copy storage is located is adequate for the cumulative size of your databases.
 To know how you can configure VSS to write shadow copies to a separate drive, see Set VSS to write shadow copies to a separate NTFS volume.

 - Ensure that you enabled Windows authentication for your SQL servers.
 For more information, see Change Server Authentication Mode.

 - Ensure that the Local System account has permissions listed in the following table: